Brprb08/orbital-control-simulator/TECHNICAL_README.md

 - **Thrust:** Instant/continuous vectors in standard orbital directions
 - **Rendering:** GPU-predicted trajectory lines
 - **TLE Support:** Users can initialize satellites using standard TLE format (see section [TLE Parsing](#tle-parsing))
 - **Maneuver Nodes (early):** Select from standard burn directions and place maneuver nodes along the orbit.
-Nodes auto-execute when reached.
+Nodes automatically execute when the satellite reaches their position in orbit.
 Burn is fixed (5s @ 1N).
 Slider-based node positioning is functional but approximate.
 Visuals show before/after trajectories on burn.

 ---

 ## Validation Results

 Accuracy was validated against both Keplerian predictions and long term orbital stability.
 Tests assume simplified Newtonian gravity (no drag, no J2, no higher-order perturbations).
-Initial development intentionally prioritized numerical accuracy in this idealized case before introducing additional perturbative forces like atmospheric drag, J2 oblateness, or solar pressure.
+Early development focused on numerical accuracy in this idealized case before introducing perturbative forces like drag, J2 oblateness, or solar pressure.

 ### Long-Term Orbital Stability (LEO, No Drag)